rymane/katacoda-scenarios/CI/step3.md

 Create a test directory `mkdir tests`{{execute}}
 Enter the directory `cd tests`{{execute}}
-Create two files `touch api.test.js`{{execute}}

 #### Using the Supertest module

-Click on `Copy to editor` below to add the file `request.js` with the following content to the newly created test directory:
+Click on `Copy to Editor` below to add the file `request.js` with the following content to the newly created test directory:

 <pre class="file" data-filename="server/tests/request.js" data-target="replace">
 // Import the supertest module and the API server